-We usually put up the latest edition of our Waltham Forest Newsletter every month but the April edition is not available for technical reasons.
-We will resume in May.
-Some personal details of U3A members will be removed for privacy reasons but those of the Committee will always appear there.
+We put up the current edition of our Waltham Forest Newsletter every month.
+Some personal details of U3A members are removed for privacy reasons but those of the Committee will always appear there.
 You can also use the CONTACT tab on this website to get in touch with us.

 The U3A is a growing nationwide network of self-help educational activities organised by and for retired and unwaged people.
 The first Universite du Troisieme Age was founded in Toulouse in 1972 and linked with the staff and facilities of the University.
 The first University of the Third Age in the UK started in Cambridge in 1981.
 When the idea was taken up here the approach was different however.
 U3As in the UK are created, organised, and managed on a voluntary basis by members, who also run the activities themselves on a voluntary basis.
 Some activities are more 'academic' in nature than others.
 The key to them all is that you are using your brain, learning something and having fun at the same time.
 None of them have compulsory homework or run any tests.
 Each group is simply what its members want it to be.
 Have a look at our GROUPS page to see what we're doing at the moment.